janbodnar/Python-Skolenie/pattern_match.md

             print('Hallå')
 ```

 We have a list of languages.
-We go through the list and say hello for each language.
+We iterate through the list and greet each language by v
+printing the corresponding word for "hello".

 ```python
 for lang in langs:
     match lang:
 ```

-The `match` keywords is followed by the option we are matching and a colon.
+The `match` keyword is followed by the value we are matching (the *subject*) and a colon.

 ```python
 case 'russian':
     print('привет')
 ```

-Each arm is started with a case, an option, and a colon.
+Each arm begins with the keyword `case`, followed by a pattern, and then a colon.
+If the pattern matches the subject, the indented block is executed.

 ```
 $ ./literals.py